 Change the 6th paragraph as follows:

 The STA may use the SM Power Save frame to communicate its SM power save state.
-The STA may also use SM Power Save subfield in the HT Capabilities element of its (Re)Association Request frame to achieve the same purpose.
-The latter allows the STA to use only a single receive chain immediately after (re)association.
+The STA may also use SM Power Save subfield in the HT Capabilities element of its (Re)Association Request frame or the SM Power Save subfield in the HE 6 GHz Band Capabilities element of its (Re)Association Request frame to achieve the same purpose.
+The latter allows the STA to use only a single receive chain immediately after (re)association.(#25048)

 Change the 8th paragraph as follows:

-Changes to the number of active receive chains are made only after the SM power save mode indication has been successfully delivered (i.e., by acknowledgment of a frame carrying the HT Capabilities element or by acknowledgment of a SM Power Save frame).
-The SM power save mode indication shall be transmitted using an individually addressed frame.
+Changes to the number of active receive chains are made only after the SM power save mode indication has been successfully delivered (i.e., by acknowledgment of a frame carrying the HT Capabilities element or by acknowledgment of a frame carrying the HE 6 GHz Band Capabilities element or by acknowledgment of a SM Power Save frame).
+The SM power save mode indication shall be transmitted using an individually addressed frame. (#25048)

 TGax editor: Change 26.14.4 HE dynamic SM power save as follows (track change on):